 Back from the Dead

 Resurrection is Sage’s Ultimate ability.
 It takes seven Ultimate points to charge and she can cast Resurrection over a fallen teammate.
-After a short animation, the ally will be brought back to life with full HP, but Resurrection does not restore armor.
+Sage’s ally is brought back to life with full HP after a short duration.
+Resurrection restores HP but it does not restore armor.

 The ability to revive a teammate can be incredibly strong in the right circumstances.
 The thing that matters most when deciding to use Resurrection is knowing what can be gained off of it.
 If a round becomes winnable with that extra player, whether its because they’ll bring enough firepower or they have valuable abilities left, it’s a good revive target.
-While reviving a teammate in a safe position is standard, sometimes Resurrection can be used in a line of sight to bait the enemy into shooting at them so Sage can close out the round.
+Resurrection is used in a line of sight to bait the enemy into shooting at them so Sage can close out the round.

 One of the lesser known usages for Sage ultimate is an economy resurrection.
 Since the economy can be so brutal in VALORANT, taking an extra rifle into an important round can be a good choice, especially if players are frequently dying in un-revivable locations.